-It’s quite difficult to comprehend that within 1 hour of Sydney it’s possible to stick a metaphorical flag into an island to call your very own, but believe me it’s entirely possible.
+It’s quite difficult to comprehend that within 1 hour of Sydney it’s possible to stick a metaphorical flag into an island to call your very own, but believe me it’s entirely possible and its name is Snake Island.

-However, this kind of private island certainly lacks posturepedic sun loungers, fresh puffy towels and infinity pools.
+Snake Island, however, certainly lacks posturepedic sun loungers, fresh puffy towels and infinity pools.
 This ain’t no Club Med.
 I’m talking challenging and raw.
 I’m talking seemingly untouched by mankind, but equally beautiful.
 I’m talking Lord of the Flies, Castaway, and Robinson Crusoe.
-Did I mention ONE HOUR FROM SYDNEY?!
+Did I mention 1 HOUR FROM SYDNEY?!

 - Find an island within an hour of Sydney